-- 1. Operate educational, eultural historical and outdoor recreation programs and services in an environmentally and fiscally responsible manner. - 1.1 Evaluate all public programs to ensure that the fee recovery/subsidy level is within the guidelines adopted by the Finance and Administrative Committee. - 1.2 Offer innovative accessible resource-based education programs, special events, exhibits and related services about Lake County's nature, history and culture. of interest and accessible to the public. - 1.3 Increase the number of Lake County schools that participate in and educational experience to foster future generations of stewards, users and supporters.

-2. Analyze public opinion research, participation trends, market demands and alternative providers, and use analysis to create, adjust and implement existing and new education, historicaleultural and outdoor recreation programs, facilities and services.

-- 2.1 Assess the feasibility of expanding successful offerings and discontinuing less successful offerings. - 2.2 Evaluate current and potential education, historicaleultural and outdoor recreation activities to ensure that they relate to the mission and strategic plan of the District.
-District's mission and strategic plan.

-3. Improve public understanding and support for the District's natural resource management efforts.

-- 3.1 Offer programs, exhibits and information services about habitat restoration and related issues. - 3.2 Continue support for adult and youth conservation stewardship activities. - 3.3 Continue public information regarding domestic and wildlife nuisance animal management efforts.
+- 1. Operate educational, cultural, historical and outdoor recreation programs and services in an environmentally and fiscally responsible manner. - 1.1 Evaluate all public programs to ensure that the fee recovery/subsidy level is within the guidelines adopted by the Finance and Administrative Committee. - 1.2 Offer innovative accessible resource-based education programs, special events, exhibits and related services about Lake County's nature, history and culture. of interest and accessible to the public. - 2.
+Analyze public opinion research, participation trends, market demands and alternative providers, and use analysis to create, adjust and implement existing and new education, historical and outdoor recreation programs, facilities and services. - 2.1 Assess the feasibility of expanding successful offerings and discontinuing less successful offerings. - 2.2 Evaluate current and potential education, historical and outdoor recreation activities to ensure that they relate to the mission and strategic plan of the District.
+District's mission. - 3.
+Improve public understanding and support for the District's natural resource management efforts. - 3.1 Offer programs, exhibits and information services about habitat restoration and related issues. - 3.2 Continue support for adult and youth conservation stewardship activities. - 3.3 Continue public information regarding domestic and wildlife nuisance animal management efforts.

-4. Enhance public safety visibility through public programs, publications and other forms of outreach.

-- 4.1 Continue to implement cost-effective initiatives to promote visitor and community engagement in protecting District resources and to encourage voluntary compliance with District rules and regulations. - 4.2 Maintain strong cooperative relationships with other law enforcement, first responder, and emergency management agencies and groups in Lake County. - 4.3 Implement Develop proactive strategies to identify and mitigate conflicts between trail/preserve user groups. - 4.4 Continue to vigorously patrol and inspect District boundaries in order to identify, remove and prevent property encroachments.

-5. Establish and maintain positive public image for the District as a friendly, professional organization dedicated to preserving and restoring the county's natural and cultural resources, and to providing quality education and outdoor recreation opportunities.

-- 5.1 Provide public information about District's land acquisition goals and capital improvement needs and accomplishments. - 5.2 Educate the public on the financial challenges faced by the District, the facilities and services subsidized entirely by tax dollars, and how fees and charges for other facilities, programs and services help to recover part or all of the cost of those services.

-6. Promote expanded public awareness and use of the District's education and outdoor recreation facilities and programs.

-- 6.1 Coordinate market research on public programs and special events, educational exhibits and public information preferences. - 6.2 Send targeted promotion to residents who have recently moved to or within Lake County. - 6.3 Maximize public information and cross-promotion opportunities at District facilities and events, and among current visitors and program participants.

-6.1.1.6.4 Utilize the Enhance-District website and programming to, grow the District's email lists and continue to expand targeted email promotion, and use other new media technologies to improve marketing, advertising and promotional capabilities, and continue to reduce the number of printed materials used by the District where possible.
+- 4. Enhance public safety visibility through public programs, publications and other forms of outreach. - 4.1 Continue to implement cost-effective initiatives to promote visitor and community engagement in protecting District resources and to encourage voluntary compliance with District rules and regulations. - 4.2 Maintain strong cooperative relationships with other law enforcement, first responder, and emergency management agencies and groups in Lake County. - 4.3 Implement Develop proactive strategies to identify and mitigate conflicts between trail/preserve user groups. - 4.4 Continue to vigorously patrol and inspect District boundaries in order to identify, remove and prevent property encroachments. - 5.
+Establish and maintain positive public image for the District as a friendly, professional organization dedicated to preserving and restoring the county's natural and cultural resources, and to providing quality education and outdoor recreation opportunities. - 5.1 Provide public information about District's land acquisition goals and capital improvement needs and accomplishments. - 5.2 Educate the public on the financial challenges faced by the District, the facilities and services subsidized entirely by tax dollars, and how fees and charges for other facilities, programs and services help to recover part or all of the cost of those services. - 6.
+Promote expanded public awareness and use of the District's education and outdoor recreation facilities and programs. - 6.1 Coordinate market research on public programs and special events, educational exhibits and public information preferences. - 6.2 Send targeted promotion to residents who have recently moved to or within Lake County. - 6.3 Maximize public information and cross-promotion opportunities at District facilities and events, and among current visitors and program participants. - 6.4 Utilize the Enhance District website and programming to, grow the District's email lists and continue to expand targeted email promotion, and use other new media technologies to improve marketing, advertising and promotional capabilities, and continue to reduce the number of printed materials used by the District where possible.